flightaware/aeroapps/README.md

 or by going to the alert creation page on the webapp.
-On this push notification testing page, you can also do two things: test your configured endpoint on the backend to see if it receives a test triggered alert properly, and also see the success/failure of triggered alerts that were sent up to 24 hours in the past, and if there was an error the backend will send the proper message of that error.
+On this push notification testing page, you can also do two things: test your configured endpoint on the backend to see if it receives a test triggered alert properly, and also see the success/failure of triggered alerts that were sent up to 24 hours in the past.
+If there was an error it will display the full error message.